AkshunChauhan/Netflix-data-insights/README.md

 * The Netflix dataset is loaded and processed using Pandas.
 * Filters are applied to clean and extract meaningful insights.
+* The processed data is stored in an SQLite database.

 ### 2. Backend (Django)

-* The processed data is stored in an SQLite database.
-* Django serves API endpoints to provide the filtered data to the frontend.
+* The backend is built using Django, serving API endpoints to provide the filtered data to the frontend.
+* API endpoints include the most common genres, content distribution by ratings, and the trend of additions over the years.

 ### 3. Frontend (React)

-* Built with React and styled with Material-UI for a modern and responsive design.
+* The frontend is built with React and styled with Material-UI for a modern and responsive design.
 * Features an interactive Bar Chart that visualizes the number of Netflix shows released per year.
+* Added a line graph on the bar chart to represent the trend of additions, creating a combined bar-line chart.

 ### 4. Dynamic Visualizations

 * Users can see graphical representations of the data using Chart.js integrated into React.
+* The combined bar-line chart features dynamic data updates based on user selections, showing the most common genres, the distribution of content by ratings, and yearly additions trends.

 ## Technologies Used